mvsoom/thesis/experiments/iklp/openglot-I/README.md

 - In general, however, ExpSqPeriodic is way too smooth for the GF, even for small `ell`.
 Because its spectrum decays very fast, it models most of the low frequency content; alongside which a very specific AR filter is inferred to shape the higher frequencies.
 The inferred GF is not convincing; specifically the polarity is not picked up (ie positive or negative) and the DC is zero (we want pos or neg).

-- Sometimes we get very good (perfect) AR filter inference; this happens when the noise is modeling the very sharp transients at GCI.
-So getting those right is the key to good AR inference.
+- Sometimes we get very good (perfect) AR filter inference; this happens when the noise is modeling the very sharp transients at GCI. **So getting those right is the key to good AR inference.** [This is already one of the main conclusions of this experiment.]

+- (Continuing from the previous point.)
+In fact, it seems that for the best AR filter fits the inferred noise signal actually tracks the DGF.
+So the model recovers classic inverse filtering solutions (QCP, ... see Alku+ 2019) which assume white noise priors.

 - Preliminary tests with our ARPrior do not show any real influence of it; the AR prior is overwhelmed by the kernel behavior.
 Only when we have our GF model more realistic can this be expected to influence the fine details.